 How much did it cost to make this upcycling leftover currency into the coasters project?

-This project cost very little since I inherited the paper foreign currency and the coasters were purchased at a discount store.
+This project cost very little since I inherited the paper foreign currency, and the coasters were purchased at a discount store.
 The coasters cost $6.00.
-The other items I already had them in my craft area.
+I already had them in my craft area.

 How did I make this upcycling leftover currency into a coaster craft project?

 First, I gathered the supplies.
 I had pretty much everything already.
 The ribbons were left over from other projects.

 Cut the currency into shapes and pieces.

 Then, I cut the currency into shapes, so they were a little bigger than the coaster.
 I wanted to ensure all the currency would cover the top of the coasters.
 Being creative, I overlapped them on top of each other.

 Glue the cut currency on the coasters.